Everything You Need to Know About Installing and Owning a Kayak Pool in 2022

 This may sound higher than you expected.
 I suspect the pandemic has increased costs on all fronts including production, delivery and even storage possibly.
 A recent trip to Koopman Lumber helped me realize how much more expensive PVC has become even in the past two years.
 Many parts of the Kayak pools look to be made of PVC (though please don’t me to any technical details of this post).

-We have the largest Kayak pool with the longer deck on one end.
-We also chose the salt water pool which runs on about 7-8 bags (40 pounds per bag) of pool salt.
+We have the largest Kayak pool with a longer deck on one end.
+We also chose the saltwater pool which runs on about 7-8 bags (40 pounds per bag) of pool salt.
 The entire system runs itself based on the filter and the Autopilot Digital Nano, which is designed to generate chlorine from salt and automatically balance the right amount you need for your pool.

 How much does everything cost?
 Any hidden costs?